lpuzzello/RetroTINK-4K---Profile-Replicator/README.md

    RT4K_SVS_REPLICATE.bat
       - This script will first look for the default profile in SVS_PROFILES.txt.
       - Unlike MiSTer script, this will rely exclusively in the SVS_PROFILES.txt.

+6) This is other part of fun of owning these excelent devices like tweaking settings, and playing games.
+If you have any suggestion or ideas feel free add.